ashtrath/dotfiles/config/xfce4-panel/README.md

 Adjust Icons size automatically: Yes

 ### Items/Plugins:
-*Disclaimer: you need to edit gtk.css because classes name might be different to get the same result*
+*Disclaimer: to get the same result, you need to edit gtk.css because classes name might be different*

 - Whisker Menu
 * For Workspace Switcher (use wmctrl package to for the command)